The-AVR/AVR-2022/content/en/software/installing-vmc-software/_index.md

 After
-[setting up your VMC]({{< relref "../../vehicle-management-computer/system-setup" >}}) you're now ready to install the VRC software.
+[setting up your VMC]({{< relref "../../vehicle-management-computer/system-setup" >}}) you're now ready to install the AVR software.

 ## Internet

-In order to install the VRC software, your Jetson needs to have an internet connection.
+In order to install the AVR software, your Jetson needs to have an internet connection.
 The easiest way by far is if you have ethernet available.
 If so, just plug an ethernet cable into your Jetson and you should be good to go.